-Cloud Management describes the tools, processes, and strategies for governing public, private, or hybrid cloud-infrastructure resources and services.
+Cloud Management describes the tools, processes and strategies for governing public, private or hybrid cloud-infrastructure resources and services.

-Cloud management provides the solution, bringing together data from all cloud-based applications, and empowering IT professionals with complete control over their dynamic computing environments.
+Cloud management provides the solution, bringing together data from all cloud-based applications and empowering IT professionals with complete control over their dynamic computing environments.

 Used correctly, cloud management may improve cloud performance across the board, while also positively impacting other areas of the business.
 Potential benefits include the following:

-A major and growing challenge for IT directors is cloud sprawl, where the number and complexity of cloud resources used throughout an organization expands beyond IT’s ability to manage.
+A major and growing challenge for IT directors is cloud sprawl, where the number and complexity of cloud resources used throughout an organisation expands beyond IT’s ability to manage.
 Cloud management not only helps IT keep better track of cloud applications and their relevant datasets, it may also be employed to identify those applications that are best suited for off-premises, effectively reducing the number of workloads and data moved into the cloud.

 Although modern cloud vendors tend to provide effective security measures and are much more likely to remain up to date on security patches, there is still a risk involved in operating in the cloud.
-And, because most vendors do not take full responsibility for cloud-based data in the event that a breach occurs, organizations are cautioned to take additional steps to secure their cloud resources.
-Cloud management dashboards and trend-analysis tools help users identify potential weak points and respond quickly to emergent security situations.
+And, because most vendors do not take full responsibility for cloud-based data in the event that a breach occurs, organisations are cautioned to take additional steps to secure their cloud resources.
+Cloud management dashboards and trend analysis tools help users identify potential weak points and respond quickly to emergent security situations.

-Finally, cloud management helps organizations save money and get a larger return on their cloud investments.
+Finally, cloud management helps organisations save money and get a larger return on their cloud investments.
 With cloud management, administrators can more accurately determine the best situations for using different cloud deployment options.
 They can then allocate available resources more effectively, eliminating unused cloud resources and getting more out of the resources that are being used.

 See for yourself the difference that the right cloud-management solution can make, with ServiceNow.